 Luckily both Surfshark and PIA have large discounts for their long-term plans.
 And the costs for these prices are really close, with PIA coming out as just a slightly cheaper provider, but Surfshark covering more simultaneous devices.

 Surfshark’s year-long plan would cost you $3.99/month and the two-year plan would come for $2.30/month.
 These are rather great deals considering Surfshark allows unlimited simultaneous connections.

 However, PIA has even better options but covers up to 10 simultaneous connections.
-For a year-long plan, you’d pay only $3.33/month, and while there’s no two-year plan, you can choose the longest three-year subscription and only pay $2.03/month.
+For a year-long plan, you’d pay only $3.33/month, as for the two-year plan, the price drops dow to just $2.19/month.

 Additionally, Surfshark has a week-long free trial on Android, iOS, and macOS devices.
 And both of the providers offer a risk-free 30-day money-back guarantee.

 Moving on to payment, both providers accept credit cards, PayPal, and cryptocurrencies.
 Additionally, Surfshark adds Google Pay to the list as well.